Azure-Samples/explore-iot-operations/toolbox/README.md

 ## Linting & Formatting Requirements

 Linting and formatting rules are applied to all tools and libraries based on a linting configuration set up and applied via mage commands.

+## Example Tool

+Please view the example tool in `tools/example` for an example of how to contribute a new tool to the AIO toolbox.